MAsuamah/taskmaster-pro/README.md

 To change the progress of your task, you can drag the task to other boxes ("in review", "in progress" and "done").

 ### Due Date Colour Code Warning
-Task that are due within a day will be highlighted yellow.
+Tasks that are due within a day will be highlighted yellow.

 ### Delete Tasks
 If you would like to delete a task you can drag it to the bottom of the screen where it says "drop here to remove".
 To delete all tasks click the delete all tasks button.